-- 1. The change in a full-time student's schedule which results in reclassification to a part-time student. - 2.
-A change in a part-time student's schedule, which results in a class load of fewer hours. - 3.
-Voluntary withdrawal from the College within the refund period. - 4.
-Cancellation of a program by the College. - 5.
-Death of a student. - 6.
+- I. The change in a full-time student's schedule which results in reclassification to a part-time student. - II.
+A change in a part-time student's schedule, which results in a class load of fewer hours. - III.
+Voluntary withdrawal from the College within the refund period. - IV.
+Cancellation of a program by the College. - V. Death of a student. - VI.
 Students administratively dismissed WILL NOT be eligible for refunds.

 Title IV financial aid students (i.e. Pell, SEOG) may be subject to Return of Title IV refund policies.
-Wilder-Naifeh recipients are subject to institutional refund policies.
-There is no refund of technology access fees, student activity fees, or special academic fees after classes have begun.
+State aid program recipients are subject to institutional refund policies.